istex9/ctr-alt-segmentAnything/README.md

 - **Loss Function:** Binary Cross Entropy with Logits Loss (**BCEWithLogitsLoss**)
 - **Validation Metric:** Intersection over Union (**IoU**)
 - **Epochs:** 10 (focused on rapid testing and validation)

-Even after just 10 epochs, the model demonstrates promising results:
+- **Early Stopping:** Implemented to halt training if the validation loss does not improve for a set number of epochs.
+This feature will be especially beneficial when training on the full dataset to prevent overfitting or unnecessary computation.

+Even with a relatively small subset of the data, the model achieved an **IoU of ~75%**, demonstrating its capability to generalize well even with limited training samples.

+#### **Key Observations:**

 - If no ships are present in an image, the model confidently predicts no ships, as seen in the evaluation outputs.
 - For images containing ships, the predictions (marked in **red**) are reasonably aligned with the expected masks (**green**).
 The **yellow** overlay represents the intersection of the two masks.

-Notably, the model often outlines the precise contours of ships, whereas the ground truth masks sometimes use rectangular bounding areas (e.g., ship bows appear blocky in the ground truth).
-This shows the model's potential for fine-grained segmentation.
+- The model often outlines the precise contours of ships, whereas the given masks sometimes use rectangular bounding areas (e.g., ship bows appear blocky in the original mask).
+This indicates the model's potential for fine-grained segmentation.

 ---

 #### **How to Run the Code**